 * It is advised that even breastfeeding Mothers have the ingredients for this formula on hand for an emergency.
 In the event Mom is in a car wreck or sick and unable to nurse, Dad can step in and make this safe alternative until Mom is back on her feet.
 It takes a few days to a week to gather all the ingredients together to make this formula, which is why I advise having them on hand at all times.

 Any Moms who have successfully used this formula feeding your children, please post about your experience in the comments section to encourage those who are considering it and need some Mom to Mom encouragement!

 The most widely available grassfed milk around the world is from cows.
 This is usually the most budget friendly and easily sourced milk for this homemade formula recipe.

 If only goat milk is available in your area, however, this recipe for goat milk baby formula can be used instead.

 It is also best to avoid all types of powdered milk for this recipe.
-The factory process of powderizing milk reduces nutrition considerably and denatures it, which makes it more likely baby will have an allergic reaction.
+The factory process of making milk powder reduces nutrition considerably and denatures it, which makes it more likely baby will have an allergic reaction.